 The "circle of life” message delivered by Rooter following the death of Littlefoot's mom was suggested by child psychologists, who were consulted due to concerns over how children would react to the devastating scene.

-He and Spielberg disagreed over what young audiences could handle
+Don Bluth and Steven Spielberg disagreed over what young audiences could handle

-Spike in The Land Before Time was inspired by Bluth's dog
+Spike in The Land Before Time was inspired by Don Bluth's dog

 Rock-a-Doodle initially included a scene where a baby was baked into a pie

-Bluth and Goldman are planning a Dragon's Lair movie
+Don Bluth and Gary Goldman are planning a Dragon's Lair movie

-Animation by Bluth was featured in the 1983 Cinematronics sword and sorcery game Dragon's Lair.
+Animation by Don Bluth was featured in the 1983 Cinematronics sword and sorcery game Dragon's Lair.
 The notoriously difficult game quickly gained a strong following, one that's still invested today.
-A trailer for Stranger Things season 2 featured the gang playing Dragon's Lair; it's also one of only three games in storage at the Smithsonian in Washington, D.C.
+Stranger Things season 2 featured the gang playing Dragon's Lair; it's also one of only three games in storage at the Smithsonian in Washington, D.C.

 In 2015, Bluth and Goldman began crowdfunding a Dragon's Lair prequel feature film.
 They've said the movie will provide more backstory for the game's heroes Dirk the Daring and Princess Daphne, and reveal how the latter isn't just a damsel in distress.